-There are few things that are more stunning than a sunrise.
-The light is soft and an array of red, orange, and pink beam out of the horizon.
-Blue appears shortly after.
-Clouds might roll by gray and heavy or white and as thin as a whisper.
+There are only a few things more stunning than a sunrise.
+The light is soft; an array of red, orange, and pink beam out of the horizon.
+Blue sky appears and clouds roll by gray and heavy or white and as thin as a whisper.

-By mid-day the heat burns and seagulls chatter like teenage girls at a slumber party.
-The boats move across the aisles and out towards the lake.
+By mid-day the heat burns.
+Seagulls chatter like children at a playground.
+Boats move across aisles and out towards the lake.
 Music booms and vibrates throughout the harbor.
-People line up at the food truck and bar; children play in the pool and the sound of summer is full.
+People line up at the food truck and bar; kids play in the pool and the sound of summer is full.

-As the sun begins to sink under the skyline of tall trees all movement starts to slow.
-Most of the boats will have returned.
-Families enjoy the sunset and quiet slowly creeps back into 31st St Harbor.
-Warm hues burn over the horizon and turn to pink and purple.
-The water starts to still and the last class comes down from inversions and into a peaceful savasana.
+Crowds disperse as the sun slowly sinks behind a skyline of trees.
+Most of the boats have returned.
+A few remaining families enjoy the sunset and quiet creeps back into 31st St Harbor.
+Warm hues burn over the horizon; pink turns to purple.
+The water comes to a stillness and the last class comes down from inversions and into a peaceful savasana.